hacktoon/mel/docs/syntax-rules.md

 "Description about Bob"
 ```

-It can be rewritten in one line:
+...can be rewritten in one line...

 ```
 (name "Bob") (age 12) (items ball fruit) "Description about Bob"
 ```

-or using commas ans semicolons:
+...or using commas, semicolons and tabs:

 ```
-(name lang="en", "Bob");
+(name
+    lang="en";
+    "Bob"
+);

 (age 12);
 (items; ball, fruit);

 "Description about Bob";
 ```